2026 Allulose Review: What It Is and How To Use It Right

 Is Allulose Expensive?

-• If pure allulose feels expensive, blends are often the smarter buy.
-Pure allulose is about 70% as sweet as sugar, which means you need more of it to get the same sweetness.
+If pure allulose feels expensive, blends are often the smarter buy.
+Pure allulose is about 70% as sweet as sugar, so you need more of it to achieve the same level of sweetness.
 Blends solve that problem.
 Allulose blends are formulated to be as sweet as sugar, so they replace sugar 1-to-1 by volume (cup-for-cup)—making them far more cost-effective for everyday use.
 Here’s why blends usually offer better value:

-🌿Most blends combine allulose with monk fruit and/or stevia, boosting sweetness keeping sugar-free or zero-calories.
+🌿 Most blends combine allulose with monk fruit and/or stevia, boosting sweetness but keeping sugar-free and zero-calorie.

-💰Because you use less product overall, the cost per “sugar-equivalent” cup is often much lower than pure allulose.
+💰 Because you use less product overall, the cost of blends per “sugar-equivalent” cup is often much lower than pure allulose.

-• I hear this concern about price all the time.
-Allulose isn’t cheap — especially if you care about sourcing, quality, and organic certification.
-That’s exactly why I decided to create my own blend.
-That price frustration is why I decided my own blend I’m launching in June 2026.
+I hear this concern about price all the time.
+Allulose isn’t cheap — especially if you care about sourcing, quality, and organic certification. ✨ That price frustration is what shaped my decision to develop my own blend.
+I explain how this shows up in real products later in this post, in the section Which Brand of Allulose Is Best?

 Which Brand of Allulose is Best?

-After reviewing hundreds of allulose products, one thing became clear: the biggest differences between brands aren’t always on the front label.
-They show up in sourcing transparency, formulation choices, and how much information a company is willing to share.
+Once I started comparing allulose products side by side, one thing became clear: the biggest differences between brands aren’t obvious at first glance—on either the front or back label.
+What truly sets brands apart shows up in sourcing transparency, formulation choices, and whether a company is willing to stand behind its product with clear information.

-Here are a four practical things to look for when choosing an allulose brand — and how to spot fishy sweetener brands in under 60 seconds:
+Here are five practical checks to make when choosing an allulose brand — and how to tell the trustworthy from the questionable in under 60 seconds:

-1. Clear sourcing information: Where is it made?
+Clear sourcing information: Where is it made?
 From what?
-Organic or conventional?
 Reputable brands answer these questions plainly, not buried in fine print or avoided altogether.
 If sourcing details are hard to find — or if the label relies on vague or misleading phrases like “made from figs, raisins, or jackfruit” — that’s a sign to look elsewhere.

-3. Transparent formulation: If it’s an allulose blend, the brand should clearly say so.
-If the product is marketed as allulose but the main ingredient is erythritol— or it’s promoted as stevia or monk fruit while those appear last on the ingredient list — that's a signal to be cautious.
+Transparent formulation: If it’s an allulose blend, the brand should clearly say so.
+If the product is marketed as allulose but the main ingredient is erythritol—or it’s promoted as stevia or monk fruit while those appear last on the ingredient list—that's a signal to be cautious.

 Watch for blends that rely on vague language, emphasize fruit imagery, or answer ingredient questions with “it's a proprietary blend."
-Ingredient amounts can be proprietary.
-Ingredient names should never be.
+Ingredient amounts can be proprietary, but ingredient names should always be disclosed (unless it's natural flavors, which may be listed without further detail).

-4. Certification vs. marketing claims: There’s a difference between certifications and marketing symbols (a row of badges) on a label.
-Certifications require verification and documented oversight; marketing claims do not.
+Certification vs. marketing claims: On labels, there’s a real difference between certifications and marketing symbols — a row of badges like natural, plant-based, non-GMO, or clean ingredients.
 For allulose, organic certification matters because it subjects the ingredient to stricter rules and documented oversight at every step — from how it’s made to how it’s handled.
 Non-GMO Verified is not a substitute for organic certification; the two mean very different things.
-When buying conventional allulose, brand transparency replaces certification.
-In that case, paying attention to items above matter even more for trust.
+When buying conventional allulose, the three checks listed above — transparency about sourcing, formulation, and the company behind the product — become even more important.

 This is why I created my own brand

-After testing countless allulose products in stores and feedback from readers pushed me to create my own blend.
-People want to know what they’re using, where it comes from, and why it works.
-That feedback is what shaped the WhatSugar® Organic Allulose + Monk Fruit Blend, launching in 2026.
+After testing countless allulose products in stores and writing about them, many at the WhatSugar® community encouraged me to create my own sweetener.
+They want to know what they’re using, where it comes from, and who’s behind it — so they don’t have to worry about the issues outlined above.
+This feedback is what ultimately led to the WhatSugar® Organic Allulose + Monk Fruit Blend, launching in 2026.
+It will be available in both bulk and single-serve packets, offering balanced sweetness with simple, transparent ingredients — without cutting corners.

 The Two WhatSugar® Sweeteners